Suggest an improvement to our service

 The API is always interested to hear from Members with their suggestions.
 We value and encourage feedback from our Members.

 The login option appears in the top right of each page (or as part of the main menu on a mobile device).

 Click the login option then on the ‘reset your password’ link.
 Add your email address on the following screen and click the ‘email new password’ button.

 Why should I use a Member of the API for my property requirements?

 The Australian Property Institute is Australia’s peak body for property professionals.

-The API has set and maintains the benchmark for professional practice standards, codes of conduct and ethics, and plays a key role in industry by providing Members with essential tools and information.
+The API has set and maintains the benchmark for professional practice standards, codes of conduct and Code of Ethics, and plays a key role in industry by providing Members with essential tools and information.
 Our Members are highly regarded and respected throughout Australia for their professionalism, knowledge and expertise, and the highest standards of quality and performance.

 Membership to the API is synonymous with traits and qualities such as integrity, service orientation, experience, specialist expertise, and high levels of education and training.
 API Members are subject to qualification and experience criteria to obtain membership and are then required to undertake Continued Professional Development (CPD) requirements to keep abreast of changes.